cristisulighetean/ELEC-E8408-Hinking-Watch/docs/maintainer.md

 3. Watch sending session without having GPS data
     - `GOAL`: Test how the Hub will handle receiving a session that has no coordinate data
     - `HOW`: Sync a hiking session that has not been able to record any coordinates.
-This can be done by recording a quick session while beeing inside a building.
-It is hard for the GPS signal to pass through the walls, so it is likely that the watch will not be able to establish any communication with the GPS satelites, and record coordinates.
+This can be done by recording a quick session while being inside a building.
+It is hard for the GPS signal to pass through the walls, so it is likely that the watch will not be able to establish any communication with the GPS satellites, and record coordinates.
     - `EXPECTED RESULT`: The Hub will handle syncing the session, but it will show the distance parameter at 0 Km.

 4. Watch disconnecting while sending data to the Hub